sami-ets/Documentation/docs/internship/index.md

 very beginning of your work, which could potentially save you an enormous amount of time all along your internship/master/Ph.D degree.

+Also, always keep in mind you must work on something useful.
+Always ask you the questions "Is what I'm doing useful for my personal research project?" or "Is what I'm doing useful for the lab?".
+If you answer no to these two questions, you need to adjust yourself.

 ## It will take time